-Some scrub exists on site and is indicated on the Site Map.
+Some scrub exists on site.
 Trees and scrub provide important habitats for a wide range of species and sympathetic management of these areas has a positive effect on European Protected Species including bats and within river corridors, otters.
 Breeding birds, amphibians and reptiles are also commonly associated with trees and scrub and are at risk from unsympathetic management.
 As such many species associated with trees/scrub are protected by law under The Wildlife and Countryside Act 1981.
 There is statutory protection for nesting birds under the Wildlife and Countryside Act 1981.
 This applies to any cutting or removal of trees, woodland or scrub which may affect nesting birds.
 Between March and August, it should be assumed that nesting birds are present unless careful checks are made.

-Buildings / Structures
+Buildings/Structures